Air2air/northworks/public/content/c-ventris.md

 type: interview
 ---

-### **Cheryl North Interviews
- Christopher Ventris**

-*ANG Newspapers Classical Music
- Column - June 30, 2000*

 Christopher Ventris has taken a few unconventional turns along his path toward a major operatic career.
 The London-born tenor is currently in San Francisco for his U.S. debut singing the title role in the San Francisco
-Opera's current production of Richard Wagner's *Parsifal*.
+Opera's current production of Richard Wagner's Parsifal .

-His first major stage experience happened when he was 12 and sang the lead female role In Gilbert & Sullivan's *The Sorcerer* for his all-boys' school.
+His first major stage experience happened when he was 12 and sang the lead female role In Gilbert & Sullivan's The Sorcerer for his all-boys' school.

 "Stage acting was much more fun than schoolwork," the genial singer said during a telephone interview last week.
 "When my voice changed.
 I continued by participating in England's very good amateur operetta program.
 I was initially a member of the chorus, and we did 2 shows yearly.
 While I was there, I met Joy Mammen, a wonderful Australian voice teacher who had sung with both Joan Sutherland and Luciano Pavarotti.
 After studying with her for two years, she arranged for me to have an audition with the Royal Academy of Music."